-SYNOPSIS – The third trumpet produces a “great star” that falls onto the sources of freshwater, embittering them – Revelation 8:10-11.
+The third trumpet resulted in a “great star” falling into the sources of freshwater, embittering them – Revelation 8:10-11.

-- (Revelation 8:10-11) – “And the third messenger sounded; and there fell out of heaven a great star, burning as a torch, and it fell upon the third of the rivers, and upon the fountains of waters.
-And the name of the star is called Wormwood; and the third of the waters became wormwood, and many of the men died of the waters, because they were made bitter” – (The Emphasized Bible).
+- (Revelation 8:10-11) – “And the third angel sounded, and there fell out of heaven a great star, burning like a torch, and it fell upon the third of the rivers, and upon the fountains of waters.
+And the name of the star is called Wormwood, and the third of the waters became wormwood, and many of the men died of the waters, because they were made bitter.”

-“Fall” (piptō) is a different Greek verb than the one used previously for judgments being “cast into” the sea and onto the earth (ballô).
-Each time, the latter verb or ballô is in the passive voice – the item was “cast” by something else.
-In Verse 9, piptō or “fall” is in the active voice and used with a different preposition – “upon” (epi).
-In other words, this “star” is actively involved in whatever he inflicts upon the freshwaters.
+“Fall” (piptō) translates a different Greek verb than the one just used for the first two “plagues…cast” into the sea and onto the earth.
+When “cast” or ballô was used, it was in the passive voice – the “plague” was “cast” by something or someone else.
+However, in the present verse, piptō or “fall” is in the active voice and used with a different preposition or “upon” (epi).
+In other words, the “star” is actively involved in whatever he/it inflicts on its victims.

-The “burning star” falls upon “rivers and springs of water.”
-The same Greek term for “spring” or pégas appears in the Septuagint version of the book of Jeremiah in his dirge against ancient Babylon:
+The burning “star” fell upon “springs of water.”
+The same Greek term rendered “springs” or pégas appears in the Septuagint version of Jeremiah in its dirge against Ancient Babylon:

-Whether the descriptions of the “plagues” are literal or symbolical, the target of the first few trumpet blasts is end-time “Babylon,” especially her economic might and control over populations.
-The significance and purpose of “wormwood” are not clear, other than to embitter the “freshwaters.”
-The term is not taken up elsewhere in the book.
+Whether the descriptions of the “plagues” are literal or not, the target of the first few trumpet blasts is end-time “Babylon,” especially her economic power and control over populations.
+The significance of “wormwood” is not clear at this point, other than to embitter the sources of “freshwater.”
+The term is not taken up elsewhere in Revelation.